Patch-sequencing: Limitations

-The most serious limitation to patch-seq is a limitation shared by patch clamp techniques generally, that being the requirement of high fidelity and dexterous manual labor.
-Patch clamping has been described as an art form and requires practice to perfect the technique.
-So not only is it labor-intensive but also takes years of training to prefect the technique.
+The most serious limitation to patch-seq is a limitation shared by patch clamp generally, that being the requirement of high fidelity and dexterous manual labor.
+Patch clamping has been described as an artform, requiring fine motor skills and practice.
+It labor-intensive and takes years of training to prefect the technique.
 To date the largest patch-seq study was done in acute cortical slices of mouse primary visual cortex.
 Just over 4000 neurons were patched and sequenced from and the effort required a huge amount of manual labor.
 Most other data sets were collected from tens or hundreds of cells.
 Significantly less than cells collected for sequencing by dissociating the tissue.
 Nevertheless no other electrophysiological recording's technique can match patch-seq's temporal resolution or ability to characterize specific ionic currents nor offer the capacity to produce a voltage clamp.
 For these reasons automating the technique is an area of active investigation by many laboratories around the world for applications using patch clamping including patch-seq.

 Morphological reconstruction via digital imaging is another limitation of the technique with pass rates often lower than 50%.
 The proper integration of the massive number of images with high quantities of noise, and the structural disruption caused by nucleus extraction, makes it a computational challenge in neuroscience.
 New automatic tracing methods are being developed, but quality remains low.